Phoenix has the best hiking, trail running, and mountain biking opportunities.

 - Longer: Tom’s Thumb to Bell Pass at McDowell Sonoran Preserve.

 You don’t even have to drive to get to experience the trails.
 You’ll find that some of the best trails are almost in the center of town, at the Piestewa Peak and Dreamy Draw Recreation Area.
 Try this interactive map of the trails.
 It can help you understand the trailhead locations, too.
+(Please note: portions of Dreamy Draw are closed due to construction, March 2023)

 Getting There

 If you have a car, great.
 But, you can also get to great trails a little further out using public transportation or try an Uber or Lyft.
 One advantage of using public transportation or a rideshare is that you’re not limited to returning to the start of your trail.
-You can hike from one side of a park to another, then request a ride home from wherever you end up.
-To save on public transportation or figure out how to catch a ride, check out this post.

 Safety First